 The Bureau will examine the presence and viability of foreign competition to determine whether it is likely to counter increased market power of the merged entity.

 The Bureau will consider whether one of the merging entities would fail if the merger were not to occur.
 A firm is considered to be failing if it is or is likely to become insolvent, to initiate voluntary bankruptcy proceedings or to be petitioned into bankruptcy or receivership.
-During the covid-19 pandemic, the Bureau issued general guidance on the types of information that are most relevant for a timely and efficient analysis of a failing firm.
-It stated that probable business failure does not provide a defence for a merger that is likely to prevent or lessen competition substantially.
+The Bureau has issued general guidance on the types of information that are most relevant for a timely and efficient analysis of a failing firm.
+The guidance states that probable business failure does not provide a defence for a merger that is likely to prevent or lessen competition substantially.
 Rather, the loss of the actual or future competitive influence of a failing firm is not attributed to the merger if imminent failure is probable and, in the absence of a merger, the assets of the firm are likely to exit the relevant market because no competitive alternatives exist.
 Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring, and liquidation.

 Consideration will be given to the availability of acceptable substitutes for the merging parties’ products that are in the same geographical market as the merging parties and whether consumers have other means of supply.

 In assessing whether entry by a potential competitor is effective, the Bureau will take a closer look at whether entry is likely, timely and sufficient in scale and scope.
 Its analysis will also take into consideration existing entry barriers that may affect the likelihood, timeliness and sufficiency of entry.
 These barriers may include regulatory impediments, significant sunk costs and other entry-deterring factors.